ksthar/linux-config/README.md

 TO-DO
 -----
 - Create an install script that creates the symlinks in the new system.
-- Adapt shell scripts to different bash locations
+- Adapt shell scripts to different bash locations (/bin/bash vs. /usr/local/bin/bash)
 - Adapt scripts to different utility outputs
 - ?Scrub bitlbee conf and dir
 - ?Add mutt: scrub files